Amended: Sixth Convention of the Canadian Union of Skilled Workers on October 1-3, 2021

 Values and Beliefs

-Our Values and Beliefs as outlined in the Constitution: Honesty, Integrity, Fairness, Equality, Respectful Treatment, Family Consideration, Common Sense, Decisions Benefiting the Members, Decisions Promoting the Workers, Involvement (including stakeholders), Democratic Processes
+Our Values and Beliefs as outlined in the Constitution: Honesty, Integrity, Fairness, Equality, Respectful Treatment, Family Consideration, Common Sense, Decisions Benefiting the Members, Decisions Promoting the Workers, Involvement (including stakeholders), Democratic Processes, Trust

 (i) The officers of the Union shall be elected for a three-year term by secret ballot vote of the members of the Union.